JimmyKenMerchant/jimmy-codeviewer/README.txt

 Jimmy Codeviewer never consider of putting same lines on a page several times.
 Therefore, if you name the same ID to a doubled line, you will meet ID conflict and functional problems on 'spansearch' series and 'divsearch'.

-c. '[articleloader_byid"]111(the post ID of Article)[/articleloader_byid]':
+c. '[articleloader_byid"]111(the post ID of jArticle)[/articleloader_byid]':
-d. '[articleloader_byname"]some-thing(the post slug [name] of Article)[/articleloader_byname]':
+d. '[articleloader_byname"]some-thing(the post slug [name] of jArticle)[/articleloader_byname]':
-Likewise 'codeviewer' series, these show Articles on your posts.
+Likewise 'codeviewer' series, these show jArticles on your posts.
 But these are not for text but for scripts.
 SVGs and other scripts can be loaded to particular posts.
 Unlike 'codeviewer' series, parameters don't exist.

 IV.
 Change Color or style on some particular string and row